dtjohnso/bible-copyrights/README.md

 My aim is to facilitate translation choice for those who wish to quote the Bible and remain in good standing under United States and international copyright law.
 As always, note I am not a lawyer, and nothing in this repository should be considered as legal advice.

+Eventually, I may develop this further into a site similar to https://choosealicense.com/

 ## Public domain editions of the Bible

 Several older translations of the Bible are public domain.
 The text of the following translations is available here: https://github.com/scrollmapper/bible_databases